Vincent van Gogh: Hospital in Arles (December 1888)

-The exact sequence that led to the mutilation of van Gogh's ear is not known.
+The exact sequence that led to the mutilation of Van Gogh's ear is not known.
 Gauguin said, fifteen years later, that the night followed several instances of physically threatening behaviour.
 Their relationship was complex and Theo may have owed money to Gauguin, who suspected the brothers were exploiting him financially.
 It seems likely that Vincent realised that Gauguin was planning to leave.
 The following days saw heavy rain, leading to the two men being shut in the Yellow House.
-Gauguin recalled that Van Gogh followed him after he left for a walk and "rushed towards me, an open razor in his hand."
+Gauguin recalled that Van Gogh followed him after he left for a walk and "rushed towards me, an open razor in his hand".
 This account is uncorroborated; Gauguin was almost certainly absent from the Yellow House that night, most likely staying in a hotel.

 After an altercation on the evening of 23 December 1888, Van Gogh returned to his room where he seemingly heard voices and either wholly or in part severed his left ear with a razor causing severe bleeding.
 He bandaged the wound, wrapped the ear in paper and delivered the package to a woman at a brothel Van Gogh and Gauguin both frequented.
 Van Gogh was found unconscious the next morning by a policeman and taken to hospital, where he was treated by Félix Rey, a young doctor still in training.
 The ear was brought to the hospital, but Rey did not attempt to reattach it as too much time had passed.
-Van Gogh researcher and art historian Bernadette Murphy discovered the true identity of the woman named Gabrielle, who died in Arles at the age of 80 in 1952, and whose descendants still live just outside Arles.
-Gabrielle, known in her youth as "Gaby," was a 17-year-old cleaning girl at the brothel and other local establishments at the time Van Gogh presented her with his ear.
+Van Gogh researcher and art historian Bernadette Murphy discovered the true identity of the woman named Gabrielle Berlatier, who died in Arles at the age of 80 in 1952, and whose descendants still lived (as of 2020) just outside Arles.
+Gabrielle, known in her youth as "Gaby", was a 17-year-old cleaning girl at the brothel and other local establishments at the time Van Gogh presented her with his ear.